christianhargett/Amazon_Vine_Analysis/README.md

 - "review_id_df: a DataFrame where each row contains information for an individual review.
 Information per row includes review ID, customer ID, product ID, product parent, and review dat.
 - "vine_df": a DataFrame where each row contains information for an individual review, only in this table contains information regarding the star rating, helpful votes, total votes, if it's a review left through the Vine program, and verified purchase.

+Once we were finished transforming our data, we then loaded our data from PySpark into our PgAdmin database.

+After our data was loaded into our SQL database, we returned to PySpark in order to further analyze our Amazon review data.
+Since SellBy was interested in learning about any potential review bias for the Vine program, we had to perform some further transformations our data.
+We did this by creating a new PySpark file and extracting/transforming the data to match the "vine_df" from our previous steps.
+We then filtered out reviews that had less than 20 votes, as well as filtered out reviews where the "helpful votes" were less than 50% of the "total votes".